qubic/docs.qubic.org/docs/developers/grants.md

 ---
-title: Qubic Grant Program
+title: Grants Program
 ---

-# Qubic Grant Program
+# Grants Program

-The Qubic Grants Program aims to foster the development of high-quality smart contracts and solutions that enhance the Qubic ecosystem.
+The Grants Program aims to foster the development of high-quality smart contracts and solutions that enhance the Qubic ecosystem.

 For full documentation, please visit the [Qubic Grants Program GitHub repository](https://github.com/qubic/grants).